-- the time spent on these activities; - the nature and amount of the capital and resources invested; - the financial success or failure of the employment or business; - the continuity of the employment or business; - the nature of the employment or business (i.e., are the selfemployment activities in line with your usual occupation or totally different); and - your intention and willingness to look for, and immediately accept, alternate employment.
+- The time spent on these activities; - The nature and amount of the capital and resources invested; - The financial success or failure of the employment or business; - The continuity of the employment or business; - The nature of the employment or business (i.e., are the selfemployment activities in line with your usual occupation or totally different); and - Your intention and willingness to look for, and immediately accept, alternate employment.

-ALL six circumstances are taken into consideration regarding eligibility - no single factor alone decides this question.
+ALL six factors are taken into consideration regarding eligibility - no single factor determines this status.

-Family members in the family enterprise
+Family Members in the Family Enterprise

-If family members (i.e., spouse or children) are paid employees of the family enterprise (business or farm), then they are like any other worker and can collect EI if they meet the eligibility requirements.
-(Please see the brochure, Employment Insurance: Regular benefits, which is available at your local HRSDC office.)
+If family members (i.e., spouse or children) are paid employees of the family enterprise-business or farm-then they are like any other worker and can collect EI if they meet the eligibility requirements.
+(Please see the brochure, Employment Insurance: Regular Benefits, which is available at your local Service Canada Centre.)

-As well, if a family member is employed outside the business or off the farm and not personally engaged in any activities deemed necessary to operate the business or farm, that person is not considered self-employed even if he or she owns a share of the business or farm.
+As well, if a family member is employed outside the business or off the farm and not personally engaged in any activities deemed necessary to operate the business or farm, that person is not considered self-employed, even if he or she owns a share of the business or farm.
 However, even minor involvement in the activities of the business/farm may require that earnings from this business/farm be deducted from EI benefits.